rushit4190/NextLeap_Ecommerce_cart_project/ReadME.md

 The third and last part of this project (MileStone 7) is to define the REST API Specifications using Swagger/Open API that will be required to move this service to a Web Service.
 In addition, the APIs defined in the last part are implemented using SpringBoot and tested using PostMan.

-Project Structure -
+### **Project Structure -**

+Application is designed for 3 different usage -

+1. Main_CSV - Command line interface with CSV file as database
+2. Main-JDBC - Command line interface with SQLite DB as database
+3. Main_WebAPI - Built on top of command line interface with SQLite DB as database, use APIs available (check EcomCartServiceAPIs.yaml file) with help of PostMan( or similar).

-In src/main/java/Ecommerce package, there are following subpackages :-
+In src/main/java/Ecommerce package, there are following major subpackages :-

 - model - Definitions of User, Product, Cart and CartItem POJOs
-- service - Database operation interfaces and their concrete implementations (For CSV files and SQLite database)
+- repository - Database operation interfaces and their concrete implementations (For CSV files and SQLite database)
+- service - Business logic with respect to aforementioned functional requirement of the application.
-- controller -
+- controller - To interact with the web requests.